 What is Wisconsin's Digital Library?

-Wisconsin's Digital Library is a shared collection of ebooks, digital audiobooks, and streaming video that is available to any Wisconsin public library card holder.
+Wisconsin's Digital Library is a shared collection of ebooks, digital audiobooks, and magazines that is available to any Wisconsin public library card holder.
 The library can be found at https://wplc.overdrive.com/.
 It is governed and managed by the Wisconsin Public Library Consortium (WPLC) Digital Library Steering Committee, and supported by the Selection Committee and the Collection Development Committee.

 What is OverDrive?